-- 1. Complete entry form in Submission, Section (c) and attach the form to the CD/DVD - 2.
-A CD/DVD that contains: (National Teams to edit this if a CD/DVD is not required for submission) - a.
-A folder named "Presentation Board" which has JPEG files of your presentation boards at 300dpi and named "Your Name-Board 1.jpeg", "Your Name-Board 2.jpg", "Your Name-Board 3.jpeg", etc. in portrait orientation and not landscape orientation. - b.
+1. Complete entry form in Submission, Section (c) and attach the form to the CD/DVD

+- 2. A CD/DVD that contains: - a.
+A folder named "Presentation Board" which has JPEG files of your presentation boards at 300dpi and named "Your Name-Board 1.jpeg", "Your Name-Board 2 .jpg", "Your Name-Board 3.jpeg", etc. in portrait orientation and not landscape orientation. - b.
 A folder named "Perspectives" with each perspective file in JPEG format, set at 300dpi and named appropriately (e.g. "Living Room" or "Lobby"). - c.
 Your design concept statement should not be more than 800 words and saved in a Microsoft Word file named "Design Concept Statement.docx". - d.
-Your recent personal photo in JPEG format at 300dpi with your name as the file name (e.g. "Participant Name.jpeg"). - e.
-Mail the entry form and CD/DVD to [Name of person in charge, mailing address].
-(National Teams to edit this if a CD/DVD is not required for submission)
+Your recent personal photo in JPEG format at 300dpi with your name as the file name (e.g. "Participant Name.jpeg").